qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_calculator.rst

 calculations ( + , - , * , ... ) and trigonometric functions ( sin, cos, tan, ... )
 are available.
 Stay tuned for more operators to come!

-With the |checkbox| :guilabel:`Result to project` checkbox the result layer will automatically added to the legend area and can be visualized.
+With the |checkbox| :guilabel:`Add result to project` checkbox the result layer will automatically added to the legend area and can be visualized.